Solo Project · RecSys · LLM Agents

 Learning Et Al. (“learning it all”).
 A daily research digest that finds, synthesizes, and contrasts academic papers and news articles based on your interests.

-I didn’t want to stray from the literature after leaving research and entering the workforce, but I didn’t want to read entire papers either.
-I wanted to see what’s out there and find new things to be genuinely curious about.
+After leaving research, I didn’t want to stray from the literature, but I didn’t want to read entire papers either.
+I wanted to see what’s out there and find new things to be curious about.

 The Core Idea